UnderLogic/toml-serialization/Documentation~/src/serialization-rules/array-fields.md

 ### Object Example

-If the array contains object types, it is serialized as a [TOML table array](https://toml.io/en/v1.0.0#array-of-tables).
+If the array contains complex types, it is serialized as a [TOML table array](https://toml.io/en/v1.0.0#array-of-tables).

 ```toml
 [[leaderboard]]